 India on guard in Kashmir ahead of anniversary of lost autonomy

-Modi's government has said the move last August was necessary to spur economic development and to better integrate the region with the rest of the country.
-But the removal of Kashmir's special status - granted to the state via the Indian Constitution's Article 370 - was accompanied by harsh movement restrictions, mass detentions, and a complete communication blackout to forestall protests.
+Modi's government has said its decision last year was necessary to spur economic development and to better integrate the region with the rest of country.
+Islamabad and Delhi traded barbs on Tuesday evening after Pakistan Prime Minister Imran Khan unveiled the latest 'political map of Pakistan' that included the India-controlled portion of Kashmir labeled 'India Illegally Occupied Jammu & Kashmir'.

-Shabir Ahmad Dar, 40, who works in a juice factory, said he was stopped at one of Srinagar's several checkpoints on Tuesday morning and was told by soldiers to return home.
-"Other workers from our locality were also sent back", he said.
+"This political map of Pakistan, which we are unveiling to the world, firstly represents the desires of the Pakistani people, and the principled stance of the people of Kashmir, and rejects the illegal step India took on August 5 last year," Khan said.
+India's foreign office quickly condemned his comments.

-Pakistan has said it will observe the anniversary of Kashmir's loss of autonomy as a "siege day" in solidarity with Kashmiris.
-New Delhi has long accused Pakistan of backing militant groups operating in Kashmir - a charge that Islamabad denies, saying that it only provides moral and diplomatic support to the Kashmiri people in their struggle for self-determination.
-(Writing by Devjyot Ghoshal; Editing by Sanjeev Miglani & Simon Cameron-Moore)
+"These ridiculous assertions have neither legal validity nor international credibility," said a foreign office statement, which accused Pakistan of an obsession with "territorial aggrandizement".
+New Delhi has along accused Pakistan of backing militant groups operating in Kashmir - a charge that Islamabad denies, saying that it only provides moral and diplomatic support to the Kashmiri people in their struggle for self-determination.

 ALSO READ